 diy maintenance for wood-grain metal rings

-Mokume rings wear differently for each person.
+Mokume rings wear differently for each person, depending upon their daily activities.
 Here are some pointers on how to take care of your ring, depending upon what kind of finish you have:

 High polish mokume is very easy to take care of.
 A polishing cloth or polishing cream (available in our maintenance package) will do the trick to polish it up.
 Of course, the cream and the cloth will not remove dents and dings, which are a product of normal wear on all precious metal rings.